IzK666/OC-Passwords/README.md

 # OC-Passwords
+Replaces the old [ff-oc-passwords](https://github.com/eglia/ff-oc-passwords) from Eglia.

 A web extension to access your owncloud passwords.
-Supports Chrome, Vivaldi and Firefox.
-Other Chromium and Firefox based browser not tested.
+Supports (tested with) Chrome, Vivaldi and Firefox.

-It replaces the old [ff-oc-passwords](https://github.com/eglia/ff-oc-passwords) from eglia.
-Requires
+To do:
+* Save new passwords.